davenaugler/Unit_15_Spring_MVC/README.md

 - domain objects get stored in a database and retrieved from a database
 - dto is an object that's not persisted from a database.
 It's just used to transfer data from one place to another through an API
+- Removed static content from the controller
+- Created a Person object and put a System.out in the postRootWebPage method
+-

 ## 04 - Using Thymeleaf Fields